stadiamaps/sdf_font_tools/pbf_font_tools/README.md

 By default, this crate uses a vendored protobuf compiler binary (`protoc`) to support the widest number of platforms.
 You can disable the default features to opt out of this.
+NOTE: Some platforms do not have vendored builds available.
+In this case, the build will proceed normally as long as `protoc` is available.

-When opted out of the vendored compiler, you can ensure `protoc` is accessible in any of the following ways:
+When not using the vendored protobuf compiler, you can ensure `protoc` is accessible in any of the following ways:

 * Disabling the default features will look for `protoc` in your `PATH` by default.
 * To build from source (requires a C++ compiler), enable the `protoc-from-src` feature.
-This will be used instead.
+  Even if you have `protoc` available elsewhere, the source built version will be used instead.
 * To use a specific `protoc` that isn't in your `PATH`, set the `PROTOC` environment variable during build.